Banks accuse Singapore commodity trader Agritrade of "massive" fraud

 Oon & Bazul LLP, representing AIPL and Xinwei Ng, Marican & Associates, which represents Say Peck Ng, and Agritrade Resources did not immediately respond to requests for comment.

-AIPL is the parent company of Hong Kong-listed Agritrade Resources Ltd 1131.HK.
+AIPL is the parent company of Hong Kong-listed Agritrade Resources Ltd .

 In court affidavits, Xinwei said AIPL encountered financial problems in 2018, amid a declining commodities market, and its woes were compounded after many banks halted funding.